Homemade dog treats are fun to make, fun for your dog to eat, and often surprisingly simple to assemble.

 Sweet Potato Fries For Dogs From Beagles & Bargains

-Beagles & Bargains sweet potato treats are incredibly simple homemade dog treats.
+Beagles & Bargains’ sweet potato treats are incredibly simple homemade dog treats.
+Moreover, they add some healthy veg to your pet’s diet too.

 All you need is sweet potato, coconut oil and a few pinches of cumin and turmeric.
-Very easy to put together, and cooks quickly too.
+The recipe is very easy to put together, and cooks quickly too.

 Frozen Apple Easy Homemade Dog Treats From Irresistible Pets